josalem/dotnet-diag-tools-demo/README.md

 1) In one terminal (Terminal 1), run the demo app (`dotnet run` in the project directory of the demo app) and note down what port the app is listening for https traffic on.
 Typically it is 5001, e.g., https://localhost:5001
 2) In another terminal (Terminal 2), navigate to `.../diagnostics/src/Tools/dotnet-trace`
-3) In the dotnet-trace directory, run `dotnet run --no-build --no-restore -- ports`.
-This will display a list of all available ports for the tool to listen on.
-Find the port of the dotnet that is running the `TraceApi` demo app and note down its process ID.
+3) In the dotnet-trace directory, run `dotnet run --no-build --no-restore -- endpoints`.
+This will display a list of all available endpoints for the tool to listen on.
+Find the endpoint of the dotnet instance that is running the `TraceApi` demo app and note its process ID.
-4) In the dotnet-trace directory, run `dotnet run --no-build --no-restore -- collect -pid <pid from step 3> --providers MyEventSource,Microsoft-DotNETCore-SampleProfiler`
+4) In the dotnet-trace directory, run `dotnet run --no-build --no-restore -- collect -p <pid from step 3> --providers MyEventSource,Microsoft-DotNETCore-SampleProfiler`
 5) In a _third_ terminal (Terminal 3), make calls to the following endpoints: `/api/trace/eventsource`, `/api/trace/eventsource/mymsg`, `/api/trace/gcstress`, `/api/trace/cpustress`.
 Refer to the following snippets for examples of making the requests:

 Mac/Linux: